dleclercpro/LOG6306/README.md

 # LOG6306: Patrons pour la compréhension de programme

-### Project Title
-Impact of Typing on Code Smells: A Comparison Between Javascript and Typescript Projects
+### Impact of Typing on Code Smells: A Comparison Between Javascript and Typescript Projects

-### Smell Detectors
+## Smell Detector
 - SonarQube
-- JSNose

 ## Validity Threats
 - Not using a compiler may be compensated by increasingly intelligent IDEs, which can provide static code analysis on-the-fly.